-The other initial state preparation is for the alternative approach for handling constraints.
-That approach aims at restraining the evolution in the feasible subspace, thus $\ket{++\dots+}$ including infeasible states beyond the range of the feasible subspace is not applicable for the commencement.
-In this case, the initial state should be prepared as a superposition state composed of all or part of feasible solutions satisfying the constraints and excluding infeasible solutions.
-For a general constrained optimization problem, such as the Maximum Independent Set, preparing a uniform superposition state composed of all feasible solutions is equivalent to preparing an arbitrary uniform superposition state, which costs a lot. (exponential cost for deterministic manner \cite{sun2023asymptotically} or post-measurement selection in a probability manner \cite{volya2023state}).
-But this approach works particularly well for a certain class of NP-hard problems -- Graph partition \cite{li2022large}, maximum k-vertex cover \cite{cook2020quantum}, max-k colorable subgraph \cite{wang2020x} etc., as their feasible subspace is spanned by all permutations of bit-strings with $Hamming\ weights =k$ (The number of $1s$ in a bit string is equal to $k$).
-That means their optima-searching space can be represented by a specific form of Dicke states -- {$\ket{D^n_k}=\frac{1}{\sqrt{\tbinom{n}{k}}}\sum_{x\in\{0,1\}^n,wt(x)=k}\ket{x}$, which can be easily prepared in deterministic manner \cite{bartschi2019deterministic}.
+Another method for initial state preparation arises in an alternative approach to handling constraints, which focuses on restricting evolution to the feasible subspace.
+In this case, $\ket{++\dots+}$, which includes infeasible states, is not suitable.
+Instead, the initial state has to be prepared as a superposition composed of only feasible solutions that satisfy the constraints, excluding any infeasible solutions.
+For general constrained optimization problems, such as the maximum independent set, preparing a uniform superposition of all feasible solutions is computationally expensive \cite{volya2023state}.
+However, this approach is particularly effective for a class of NP-hard problems, including graph partition \cite{li2022large}, maximum k-vertex cover \cite{cook2020quantum}, and max-k colorable subgraph \cite{wang2020x}.
+These problems have feasible subspaces spanned by permutations of bit-strings with specific Hamming weights (the number of 1s in a bit-string equals $k$).
+As a result, their search space can be represented by a specific form of Dicke states, $\ket{D^n_k}=\frac{1}{\sqrt{\tbinom{n}{k}}}\sum_{x\in{0,1}^n,wt(x)=k}\ket{x}$, which can be efficiently prepared \cite{bartschi2019deterministic}.

 \emph{Step 2 -- Construct mixing Hamiltonian and problem Hamiltonian}